nicklj/de_implicit/README.md

 can be used (but not limited) for dielectric elastomer FEM simluation.
 It is the supplimentary code to the article

-"3D multi-field element for incompressible dielectirc elastomer simulation"
+"A 3D multi-field element for simulating dielectric elastomer (DE) electromechanical coupling behavior"

 1. deal.II Requirements:
 ------------------------